jaredsburrows/gradle-license-plugin/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/jaredsburrows.svg?style=social)](https://twitter.com/jaredsburrows)

-This plugin provides a task to generate a HTML license report based on the configuration variant. (eg. `licenseDebugReport` for all debug dependencies).
+This plugin provides a task to generate a HTML license report based on the configuration. (eg. `licenseDebugReport` for all debug dependencies in an Android project).

-Applying this to an Android App or Library project will generate a the license file(`open_source_licenses.html`) and copy it to `<project>/src/main/assets/`.
+Applying this to an Android or Java project will generate a the license file(`open_source_licenses.html`) in the `<project>/build/reports/licenses/`.

+Also, for Android projects the license HTML file will be copied to `<project>/src/main/assets/`.

 ## Download